Amy Farrah Fowler: Character biography

 When Sheldon's grandmother visits in season 9, she confronts Amy for hurting Sheldon and unintentionally reveals the secret engagement ring in his possession.
 Although initially shocked, Amy is happy to know that Sheldon loves her enough to have considered taking that step forward in their relationship.
 Amy later prepares a surprise birthday party for Sheldon, which he has not previously celebrated with the group.

 After a plumbing accident makes her apartment uninhabitable in season 10, Sheldon and Amy embark on a 5-week experiment living together to test their compatibility.
 Amy later admits she lied about how long the repairs were taking so that she could continue living with Sheldon.
 They eventually move into Penny's old apartment together, while Penny moves in with Leonard, and later makes the arrangement permanent.
 Amy is later offered a 3-month science research project at Princeton University in New Jersey and leaves with Sheldon's encouragement.
-She becomes angry when she learns of Sheldon spending time with Ramona Nowitzki, who she rightfully suspects to have romantic feelings for Sheldon.
-In the season 10 finale, after Ramona kisses Sheldon, he visits Amy and proposes to her.
+She becomes angry when she learns of Sheldon spending time with Ramona Nowitzki, who she rightfully suspects of having romantic feelings for Sheldon.
+In the season 10 finale, after Ramona surprises Sheldon with a passionate kiss, he visits Amy and proposes to her.
 The episode ends on a cliffhanger awaiting her answer.
 In the season 11 premiere episode "The Proposal Proposal", which picks up immediately after Sheldon's proposal, Amy's answer is further delayed by a phone call from Leonard and Penny, after which she finally says yes.
 She and Sheldon marry in the season 11 finale.
-Amy objects to Sheldon wanting to provide sperm for Zack Johnson's baby but does try and get him excited about having their own child.
+Amy objects to Sheldon wanting to provide sperm for Zack Johnson's baby but does try to get him excited about having their own child.

 Amy is musically inclined and is shown to play the harp, autoharp and keyboard throughout the series.

-Based on observation Amy would likely be classified using the MBTI as INTP.
+Her mother is played by Kathy Bates (although Annie O'Donnell briefly played her in season 4) and her father, Larry, by magician Teller.

 In the final season, Sheldon and Amy publish their work on super-asymmetric string theory and win the Nobel Prize in Physics together.

+In Young Sheldon, she appears sometimes narrating certain events, such as the fact that she has a son with Sheldon, and named him Leonard.
+Amy also appears in the series finale, alongside adult Sheldon, where we can see that they now live in a house in suburban Los Angeles.
+She makes him go to their son's hockey game and reminds him that his parents (Mary and George) supported him no matter their differences.
+She also tells Sheldon that he has to go to acting classes with his daughter because Penny had influenced her when she babysat.